lansingcodes/www/.github/CONTRIBUTING.md

 ### Installing NodeJS

-This website was built with and runs via NodeJS.
-If you are a Windows user, download and install Node on [their website](https://nodejs.org/) and select the _LTS_ download.
+This website was built with and runs via an older version of NodeJS.

+We recommend using `nvm` to install a compatible Node version for this project.
+To install `nvm`, follow their [installation guide](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating).

+`Nvm` is a linux-only utility, so some extra steps are required to setup its environment for non MacOS or Linux users.

+If you are on Windows, you can install `nvm` via the Windows Subsystem for Linux (abbreviated WSL).
+Visit the Windows Store application that is built into Windows.
+Search for and download the Ubuntu subsystem.
+Any Linux distribution (Debian, Fedora, etc.) works, but we recommend Ubuntu.
+Once downloaded, run `wsl --install` in the command prompt.
+After the installation has completed, restart your system.

+After you install `nvm`, some additional setup is required if you want to run the project on Windows with VSCode.

+The web server we use hot-reloads, meaning any time you change a file the server will reload in the browser to see your changes live.
+This is great since you don't have to manually reload.
+The problem is that Windows sends OS-specific signals any time a file is changed.
+These signals do not carry back and forth between WSL and Windows, since they are two different operating systems.
+We will need to connect VSCode to our project as if it was running in WSL.
+To do this, open VSCode and press `ctrl + shift + p` at the same time to open the command pallet.
+Search for `WSL: Connect to WSL in a new Window`.
+Next, open the repo from your WSL filesystem.
+Files from Windows can be found under `/mnt/c/`.
+It might be easier for you to just clone the repo again to your Linux home directory.
+Once you open up the directory in your WSL-connected VSCode window, you may proceed!

-If you use macOS or Linux, we recommend using [`nvm`](https://github.com/nvm-sh/nvm) to install Node.
-Once `nvm` is installed, you can run the following command to install the correct Node
+You can run the following command to install the correct version of NodeJS via `nvm`:
-version:

 ``` sh
 nvm install lts/dubnium